Principal Clarinet, Orquesta Filarmonica de Gran Canaria

 Since 1989, Radovan has been Principal Clarinet of Gran Canaria Philharmonic Orchestra with whom he collaborated with conductors such as Rostropovich, Yurovsky, Norman del Mar, Gianandrea Noseda, Trevor Pinnock, Gunter Herbig, Leopold Hager, Gabriel Chmura, Antoni Wit, Adrian Leaper among many others.
 Currently, Mr. Cavallin is Professor of Clarinet at the Academy of OFGC.
 Between 2002 and 2010, he was the Professor of Clarinet, Chamber Music, and Orchestral Repertoire at the Conservatorio Superior de Musica in Las Palmas, Canary Islands.

-Cavallin is a Selmer, Backun, Silverstein Works and D’Addario artist performing exclusively on Selmer “Privilege” clarinets, Backun MoBa “Arabesque” Mouthpiece and Silverstein “Carbon Black” ligature and D’Addario”Reserve Classic” Reeds.
+Cavallin is a Selmer, Backun, Silverstein Works and D’Addario artist performing on Selmer “Privilege” clarinets, Backun MoBa “Arabesque” Mouthpiece and Silverstein “Carbon Black” ligature and D’Addario”Reserve Classic” Reeds.

 Designed by: Kristine Dizon